JWiggins973/SNHU-CS465/README.md

 # SNHU-CS465
-Contains my final project for the term(Mean Stack application)
+Contains my final project for the term( Travel website with Mean Stack application)

 ## Functionality and Purpose
-This project adds MEAN stack functionality to a static webpage.
-Users can view and manage data through Angular, with MongoDB storing data and Node.js/Express handling the backend.
+For this project, I added MEAN stack functionality to a static webpage and built a single-page application (SPA).
+Users of the static HTML/Handlebars frontend can view data provided by the backend, while users of the Angular SPA can both view and manage data dynamically.
+Angular handles frontend interactions, MongoDB stores the data, and Node.js/Express manage backend operations.
 - [Full-Stack MEAN Guide (SNHU)](https://learn.snhu.edu/d2l/lor/viewer/viewFile.d2lfile/2074342/24341,-1/)

 ## Preview 👀